Why Do Native Speakers Talk So Fast? (And How to Keep Up)

 1. Practice Listening to Fast Speech

 Listen to podcasts, TV shows, or YouTube videos where people speak naturally.
 Start with subtitles, then try without them.
+Don’t be afraid to listen to one thing multiple times.
+It’s a great way to train your brain to find patterns.

 2. Learn Common Reductions and Connected Speech